AungKMin/turing-arcade-shop-with-games/README.md

 # turing-arcade-shop-with-games
 My ICS2O culminating project.
 It is made to simulate an e-commerce page selling arcade games.
-Includes four functional arcade games.
+Includes four functional games: Snake, a custom platformer, an endless runner, and a Space Shooter.
 To run it, run main.t

 <div style="float: left">
 <img src="images/arcade1.PNG" width="400">